-This figure was created by a drawing program.
-In the communication with the customer we are aware of using drawing programs or UML tools, which would be constrict the workflow in this phase.
+A drawing program created this figure.
+In the communication with the customer, we are aware of using drawing programs or UML tools, which would constrict the workflow in this phase.
 Simple hand drafts are enough and are more accessible for the customer as technical diagrams.

-You should have noticed that we make a big point of using a common language between developer and domain experts at the begin of the section and now we use permanent english descriptions for classes, methods and properties.
-Our experience told us that in the life time of an extension also developer get in contact with the source code, which are not potent to understand other languages as their own language and english.
-To not exclude them without change effort we choose english as lingua franca of the source code.
+You should have noticed that we make a big point of using a common language between developer and domain experts at the beginning of the section.
+Now we use permanent English descriptions for classes, methods, and properties.
+From experience, we know that other developers - who are not potent to understand other languages as their own language and English - get hands on the source code throughout the lifetime of an extension.
+To not exclude them without change effort, we choose English as lingua franca of the source code.
 This is especially true for extensions that - like our case - are made public via the extension repository.

 maximumAge(the minimal and maximal age)

 These property pairs are subject to own rules that are not